vgnshiyer/CrimeLens/README.md

         ```

 3. **Run the Spring Boot Application:**
+   - For Windows:
      - Change directory to `Application Server`.
      - Execute `gradle.bat bootRun`.

-4. **Local Configuration:**
-   - Since the application is running locally, replace all occurrences of `datastore` with `localhost` in the configuration.

-5. **Accessing the Data:**
-   - Access the data using the APIs.
-Refer to the `controllers` folder for the endpoints.
+   - For Mac:
+     - Change directory to `Application Server`.
+     - Run `./gradlew bootRun`.

 Alternatively, you can set up the entire project by running `docker-compose up` in the root directory.